Let our lives be full of both thanks and giving.

-It was a bit like the episode in friends where Phoebe was trying to find a selfless good deed.
 It felt so uplifting to do something for other people less fortunate than myself, suddenly all my own problems became insignificant.
 Unintentionally the experience healed me.

 As important as it is to surround yourself with people who love you, putting yourself in a position where you are meeting new people; can heal you in ways you might not expect.

 Strangers have no real obligation to be nice to you but when they are, it can make you feel so wonderful that someone you don’t know is being so kind and considerate.
 It is those people you meet that remind you there are wonderful people out there, ready to be accepting of you, no matter what you look like.